Introduction

 Storage devices save and reap data for long term use or intermittent purpose within the framework of computer systems.These devices include:

-• USB Flash Drives: The USB flash drives offer a portable storage option which allows data to be transferred and stored between different computer systems.
+- USB Flash Drives: USB flash drives provide portable storage, enabling data transfer and storage across different computer systems.

 Conclusion